MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 Insert example

 ### Price Source
 The Price Source interface defines methods for a generic price source.
 The list of supported sources is defined by the Price Source Type enum.
-The interface is used in the Price Source table to validate the primary key fields and look-up respective tables.
+The interface is used in the Price Source table to validate the primary key fields and look up respective tables.

 Insert image